othim/py-ncsm/README.txt

 # Installing and running the code:

-- Create the conda environment using the environment.yml file and activate the environment.
+- Create the conda environment using the environment.yml file and activate the environment:

+  $ conda env-create -f environment.yml
+  $ conda activate py-ncsm-env

-- Install the package wigxjpf.
-You can install it via pip.
+- Install the package wigxjpf, you can install it via pip.

 - Install the package gmosh using f2py by going to the directory src/external and follow the instruction in that directorys README file.